 What should you choose: a 401(k) or an IRA?
-401(k)s and IRA accounts in New Castle are both great options for tax-advantaged retirement savings since you don’t pay any taxes on the growth of those investments.
+401(k)s and IRA accounts are both great options for tax-advantaged retirement savings since you don’t pay any taxes on the growth of those investments.
 But how do the two differ?

 If you haven’t started saving for retirement yet, you can consider this research your first step to financial responsibility for your future.
 Read on to learn the differences and which might be best for you!

 A 401(k) is a savings and investment plan offered by some employers that gives employees a tax break on the money they set aside for retirement.
 The name comes from the section of the tax code, subsection 401(k), that initially established this type of plan.
 Employees can often contribute money to an individual account by signing up for automatic deductions from their paycheck.
 Depending on your plan, this tax break comes either when you contribute money or when you withdraw it to retire.

 The biggest perk of a 401(k) is that many employers will match a portion of what you save.
 This can ultimately result in free money when your retirement rolls around—if you don’t mind putting a chunk of your paycheck into the fund with whatever your employer offers to match.
 This can help you lower your income taxes and make any pretax contributions to your 401(k) a little less painful.
 However, not every employer offers a 401(k).

 An Individual Retirement Account (IRA) is a type of investment account you can set up at a credit union, bank, or brokerage firm designed to help you save for retirement and offers several tax advantages.
 There are two types: a traditional and Roth IRA.